-Public degree and sanskrit colleges in HP asked to adopt govt schools nearby
+Public degree and Sanskrit colleges in HP asked to adopt govt schools nearby

 The college staff would also guide school students about the importance of discipline and general etiquettes in life, and the students can contribute to society and nation-building.

-He also asked them to educate the students and staff regarding NAS (National Achievement Survey) and PARAKH (Performance Assessment, Review, and Analysis of Knowledge for Holistic Development), the communique said.
+He also asked them to educate the students and staff about the NAS (National Achievement Survey) and PARAKH (Performance Assessment, Review, and Analysis of Knowledge for Holistic Development), the communique said.